2acoin/2acoin/README.md

 ### How To Compile

+####Build Optimization

+The CMake build system will, by default, create optimized native builds for your particular system type when you build the software.
+Using this method, the binaries created provide a better experience and all together faster performance.

+However, if you wish to create portable binaries that can be shared between systems, specify -DARCH=default in your CMake arguments during the build process.
+Note that portable binaries will have a noticable difference in performance than native binaries.
+For this reason, it is always best to build for your particular system if possible.

 #### Linux

 ##### Prerequisites

-You will need the following packages: boost, cmake (3.8 or higher), make, and git.
+You will need the following packages: [Boost](https://www.boost.org/), [OpenSSL](https://www.openssl.org/),cmake (3.8 or higher), make, and git.

 You will also need either GCC/G++, or Clang.

-If you are using GCC, you will need GCC-6.0 or higher.
+If you are using GCC, you will need GCC-7.0 or higher.

-If you are using Clang, you will need Clang 5.0 or higher.
+If you are using Clang, you will need Clang 6.0 or higher.
 You will also need libstdc++\-6.0 or higher.

 ##### GCC setup, on Ubuntu